liferay/com-liferay-commerce/README.markdown

 Requirements: [Liferay Portal 7.1 GA1](https://github.com/liferay/liferay-portal)

-1. Clone the Emporio repository (this [repository](https://github.com/liferay/com-liferay-commerce)) to the same level of your directory tree as your Liferay Home folder (Liferay Home is the folder that contains the Tomcat folder for Liferay 7.1).
+1. Clone the Liferay Commerce repository (this [repository](https://github.com/liferay/com-liferay-commerce)) to the same level of your directory tree as your Liferay Home folder (Liferay Home is the folder that contains the Tomcat folder for Liferay 7.1).